 Constantly seeking new ways of making and showing her work, she is a strong advocate of fundamental prominence of "looking and seeing", which could be learned and much enhanced through the art of observational drawing.

 Šárka has been classically trained at international art schools across Europe including Dresden School of Art, Germany, and West Dean College.
 Her first solo show was in Prague, 2005, she has exhibited in galleries across the world such as Pall Mall and RCA(London), Louver (Paris), and Uffizi (Florence).
-Since winning the overall first prize at Italian Triennale in Verona (June 2016) her work is due to travel first to Art Rooms 2017, Melia White House, London, UK and then to International Biennale of the Mediterranean in Palermo, Italy where it will be presented as a solo exhibit occupying a sole Pavilion representing UK and the Czech Republic in the installation category.
+Since winning the overall first prize at Italian Triennale in Verona (June 2016) her work travelled first to Art Rooms 2017, Melia White House, London, UK and then to International Biennale of the Mediterranean in Palermo, Italy where it was presented as a solo exhibit occupying a sole Pavilion representing UK and the Czech Republic in the installation category.
 Images of Šárka's work have also been featured in a number of publications including the cover of "The Best Modern and Contemporary Artists" by Salvatore Russo and Francesco Saverio Russo, EA publishing House, launched in Vienna, Sternberg Palace, office of the Italian Consulate and Italian Culture Institute on November 19th 2016.

 Approach to Teaching: